Behrouz Boochani, an Iranian Kurdish refugee currently detained on Manus Island, has won Australia's richest writing award.

 But he was given an exemption by prize administrators, the Wheeler Centre.

-“Behrouz's book was published to significant critical acclaim in the eligibility period, and the judges wanted to have the chance to consider it,” Wheeler Centre Director Michael Williams told SBS News.
+“Behrouz's book was published to significant critical acclaim in the eligibility period, and the judges wanted to have the chance to consider it,” Wheeler Centre Director Michael Williams said.

 “The judges came back and they were unanimous.
 They read what they described as 'an extraordinarily strong field of non-fiction' - but even allowing for the strength of that field, Behrouz's work was one that was, for them, an absolute standout.”